Benefits of Montessori for ASD Kids

 Maria Montessori stated that the goal of a Montessori Guide (or a parent using Montessori at home) is to help children achieve successive levels of increasing independence.
 This benefits all children, including ASD kids.
 Independent children learn accept themselves as they are and manage their own education and lives.

 Reading, Writing, Math, and Science

-By developing excellent, efficient brain nerve architecture in their formative years, young children using Montessori materials typically learn to read, write, work with numbers, and understand science concepts at a young age.
-They enter school with these vital skills already in place, which sets them up for early and continued success in that environment.
+By developing excellent, efficient brain nerve architecture in their formative years, young children using Montessori materials typically learn may skill.
+Like to read, write, work with numbers, and understand science concepts at a young age.
+They enter school with these vital skills already in place.
+Which sets them up for early and continued success in that environment.

 ASD children have some built-in challenges in life.
-Using Montessori materials, whether at a Montessori school or at home, can help them optimize their development and make the most of their innate potential.
+Montessori materials, whether at a Montessori school or at home, can help them optimize their development.
+Also make the most of their innate potential.

 John Bowman is the author of: